Search for missing Arizona girl, 6, becomes recovery effort

 In a late-afternoon briefing, agency spokesman Lt.
 Virgil Dodd said, “We would love to keep this hopeful, but because of the circumstances we are considering it a search and recovery'' in the search for Willa Rawlings, the Arizona Republic reported.

-"It's been six days, we're going our seventh day.
+"It's been six days, we're going on our seventh day.
 We don't know where (the girl) is at.
 We just want to find her for the family to get some closure.''

 The search, which began after Rawlings was swept away with two other children last Friday, would resume at 8 a.m. today, he said.